fc-minecraft/hoc2023-md/scene4.md

 # Smart Doorlock

 ## Step 1
-Anyone can see the records of who has been using the doorlocks, which is a big problem for privacy and safety.
-You should change the code so that only administrators can look at the event logs.
+Anyone can see the access report showing who has been using the door locks, which is a big problem for privacy and security.
+We should change the code so that only the right people, such as admins, can see the reports.

 #### ~ tutorialhint
 Change the part of the code where it checks what kind of user you are.
-Only administrators should be allowed to access it.
+Only admins should be allowed to access it.

 ```ghost
 hoc2023.scene4_HumanDetected()